Jrx2003/p2m_cpu/README.md

 # P2M – Realtime Mesh Viewer (Orbbec + PCL + OpenGL)

+## Important: You may refer to the `Poster.pdf` to get a better understanding.

 ## Overview
 P2M is a standalone realtime RGB‑D mesh reconstruction viewer built with Orbbec SDK, PCL, and OpenGL.
 It captures frames from an Orbbec depth camera, reconstructs a mesh on the fly, and renders points/mesh via VBO/EBO.
 Image panels on the right can show the latest RGB and depth previews along with live controls/status text.